Shopping Cart

 Starting position

-Stand with your feet hip-width apart in a squat position behind the handlebar.
-Grip the handle bar in the wide interchangeable handle.
-The view is directed approx. 45° to the floor.
+Stand with your feet hip-width apart in a squatting position behind the Handle bar.
+Grasp the Handle bar in the wide alternating grip.
+Look approx. 45° towards the floor.
 Always keep your back straight with full tension (slightly hollow back).
 The head forms the extension of the spine.

 Execution

 Always keep your arms straight when straightening up.
-The power comes from the legs and the lower back muscles.
+The strength comes from the legs and the lower back muscles.
 In the end position, the shoulders are pulled back but not raised.

 Hint